BlockChasers/xmrig-autoinstall/README.md

 # xmrig-installer

-This script will auto install XMRig as a service, start the service with logging, and enable at boot time.
+This script will auto install XMRig (MoneroOcean version) as a service, start the service with logging, and enable at boot time.

 You will be able to easily modify the script to change to a different GIT_SRC_URL but be sure the required packages are matching the readme for that version of XMRig.
 This script can be used to auto-deploy XMRig miners very quickly.